agisga/grpSLOPE/README.md

 2. Open an R session and run `Rcpp::compileAttributes("./grpSLOPE")`.
 Then quit R.
 3. Run `R CMD build grpSLOPE`.
 You should then have a file like `grpSLOPE_0.1.0.tar.gz`.
 4. Run `R CMD INSTALL grpSLOPE_0.1.0.tar.gz` to install the package.

+## Usage

+A basic usage example can be found [here](http://www.alexejgossmann.com/grpSLOPE/basic-usage/).

+More complicated example codes (of varying quality and readability) are available in the repository [grpSLOPE_examples](https://github.com/agisga/grpSLOPE_examples).

 ## Contributing